Founder & product insight

 Section 4

-Boundary for we keep private photo review simple for beginner
+Boundary for Beginner simplicity: private photo review

 Section 5